-Keep in mind that the exact quantities you’ll need will depend on the number of servings you’re planning to make.
+Remember that the exact quantities you’ll need will depend on the number of servings you plan to make.
 Additionally, ice can be added or omitted depending on your preferences.
 However, the classic Blue Motorcycle recipe calls for it.

-I’ve already mentioned the ingredients you’ll need throughout this article, and I’ll discuss them in the following recipe as well.
-However, before busting out your shaker, you’ll want to make sure you have access to:
+I’ve already mentioned the ingredients you’ll need throughout this article and will discuss them in the following recipe.
+However, before busting out your shaker, you’ll want to make sure you have access to the following:

+You don’t want to exclude the blue curaçao: It gives the beverage a distinctive look.
 Most of your job is done after you’ve gathered all your ingredients, garnishes, and equipment.
-The actual cocktail-making process should only take around 5-7 minutes, depending on the number of people you plan to serve.
-If you’re making individually poured and garnished cocktails for a crowd, the process might take a bit longer.
+The cocktail-making process should only take 5-7 minutes, depending on how many people you plan to serve.
+The process might take longer if you make individually poured and garnished cocktails for a crowd.

-Before moving on to the next section, I want to remind you that when making a Blue Motorcycle, you should never use a blender to mix all of the ingredients.
-That’s because fizzy soda and alcohol in a blender is a recipe for a small explosion.
-Therefore, only use the equipment to mix the spirits, and only add the Sprite or 7Up afterward.
+Before moving on to the next section, I want to remind you that when making a Blue Motorcycle, you should never use a blender to mix all ingredients.
+That’s because fizzy soda and alcohol in a blender are a recipe for a small explosion.
+Therefore, only use the equipment to mix the spirits and add the Sprite or 7Up afterward.

 How To Serve a Blue Motorcycle